jknewson/WiM.Standard/README.md

 WiM.Standard is a collection of custom reusable .NET Standard libraries and objects available on nuget for handling logging, requests, hypermedia and timeseries

-### Prerequisites
 ![dotnet Standard](netstandard.png)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

 comming soon -> push to nuget repo list

 [GeoJSON.Net NuGet package](https://www.nuget.org/packages/WIMAnalytics/):`Install-Package WIMAnalytics`
 [GeoJSON.Net NuGet package](https://www.nuget.org/packages/WIMDBUtilities/):`Install-Package WIMDBUtilities`
 [GeoJSON.Net NuGet package](https://www.nuget.org/packages/WIMExtensions/):`Install-Package WIMExtensions`